 The cost of online welding courses varies depending on the length of the course and whether or not the American Welding Society (AWS) accredits the course.
 Accredited online courses designed for entry-level welders who want to become certified typically cost between $2,000 and $3,000 and last several weeks.
 This is less than the cost of in-person entry-level courses, which range from $5,000 to $15,000.

 Nonaccredited classes that last just a few hours can cost as little as $20.
-Although there are free welding classes available online, students should be wary of them as they may teach unsafe practices.
+Although there are free welding classes available online, students will need to be wary of them as they may teach unsafe practices.
 These classes may be sufficient for a DIY welder, but a professional welder will likely need to find an accredited course.

 AWS Certification Preparation

 The AWS offers the field’s most widely accepted welding certification.
 Students do not need to complete any specific coursework or prerequisites to achieve the AWS certification.
 Instead, students must pass a written test and performance evaluation to earn the certification.
-Students interested in becoming certified should look for an online welding course designed to prepare them for this test.
+Students interested in becoming certified will want to look for an online welding course designed to prepare them for this test.